tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/documentdb/common-documentdb-rest-request-headers.md

   - "zh-tw"
 ---
 # Common DocumentDB REST request headers
-  The following request headers are common to all tasks that you might do with DocumentDB:
+The following request headers are common to all tasks that you might do with the DocumentDB API:

 |Header|Required|Type|Description|
 |------------|--------------|----------|-----------------|